New Rhein Healthcare

 Series A in 2018

-Neuraptive Therapeutics, Inc. is a clinical-stage biotechnology company focused on developing innovative therapeutics and medical products for peripheral nerve injuries (PNI).
-Founded in 2016 and headquartered in Louisville, Colorado, with additional offices in Philadelphia and Lafayette, the company aims to improve patient outcomes following acute nerve injuries and reconstructive surgeries.
-Its product portfolio includes AxoFuse, a nerve repair system that prevents degeneration and atrophy; AxoTrim, a surgical instrument for nerve preparation; AxoBond, which secures repaired nerves during recovery; and NTX-001, a drug-device product for surgical applications.
-Neuraptive's products are designed to enhance recovery speed and quality for patients, leveraging advanced microsurgical techniques to address the challenges posed by PNI.
-The company originated from technology developed at the University of Texas, reflecting its commitment to innovation in the field of nerve repair.
+Neuraptive Therapeutics, Inc. is a clinical-stage biotechnology company focused on developing innovative therapeutics and medical products for the treatment of peripheral nerve injuries (PNI).
+Founded in 2016 and headquartered in Louisville, Colorado, with additional offices in Philadelphia and Lafayette, the company aims to enhance recovery outcomes for patients undergoing surgical interventions for acute nerve injuries.
+Its product portfolio includes AxoFuse, a nerve repair system that mitigates nerve degeneration and limb atrophy; AxoTrim, a surgical instrument designed for nerve preparation; AxoBond, which secures surgically repaired nerves during recovery; and NTX-001, a drug-device product intended for use in surgical nerve repairs and reconstructive procedures.
+Neuraptive Therapeutics commercializes technology developed at the University of Texas, emphasizing the advancement of microsurgical techniques in the treatment of peripheral nerves.

 Neuraptive Therapeutics